-- a) To qualify for approval the course must: - i) Provide quality programming involving content aimed at increasing the participant's professional competence as an attorney. - ii) Provide presenters who are qualified by practical or academic experience to teach the subject. - iii) Ensure that legal subjects are taught by attorneys. - iv) Program faculty must include one attorney, judge, or full-time law professor. - b) Course providers seeking pre-approval and wanting their course posted on the State Bar's Search for Course web page must complete the Submit New Course application in the MCLE Provider Portal.
-(Please note: 14-day minimum turn-around time for regular course approvals). - c) Institutions needing expedited processing on their approvals may submit an additional \$100 for a 24-hour turn-around time.
-The request must be emailed to MCLE@sbnm.org during business hours.
-An invoice will be created and must be paid before approval is granted.
+- a) To qualify for approval the course must: - i) Provide quality programming involving content aimed at increasing the participant's professional competence as an attorney. - ii) Provide presenters who are qualified by practical or academic experience to teach the subject. - iii) Ensure that legal subjects are taught by attorneys. - iv) Program faculty must include at least one attorney, judge, or full-time law professor. - b) Course providers seeking pre-approval and wanting their course posted on the State Bar's Search for Course web page must complete the Submit New Course application in the MCLE Provider Portal.
+(Please note: 14-day minimum turn-around time for regular course approvals). - c) Organizations needing expedited processing on their approvals may submit an additional \$100 for a 24-hour turn-around time.
+This option can be selected on the provider portal of the State Bar of New Mexico dashboard.